 - Monitor and collect data for river conservation

-We are always recruiting River Ambassadors, with a number of creative and fun ways to serve:
+THERE ARE A number of creative and fun ways to serve:

 - Monitor and Measure Water Quality.
 Identify rare wildlife, collect water samples, spot spills or leaks, and help maintain timely data for the We Love Clean Rivers Swim Guide pages.